Matteoleme/ML-project-24-25/README.md

 It allows an agent to learn an optimal policy by directly estimating the value of each state–action pair, without requiring any knowledge of the environment’s transition probabilities.
 The goal of Q-learning is to learn the optimal Q-function Q*(s, a).
 There are 2 different approaches:
 ##### Tabular Q-learning
 In this approach, the Q-values are stored in a Q-table.
-The table is updated iteratively using the Bellman equation, allowing the agent to learn the optimal policy by directly updating each state–action pair.
+The table is updated iteratively using the Bellman optimality equation, which gradually improves the estimation of each state–action pair.
 Steps:
  1. Initialize each table entry to 0
  2. observe current state s
  3. for t = 1, ..., T
 	 - choose an action *a* by a certain strategy
 	 - execute *a*
-	 - observe the new state *s'* after the execution
+	 - observe the new state *s'* and reward *r* after the execution
-	 - collect immediate reward *r*
 	 - update the table entry:
-		 - $Q[s, a] \gets r + \gamma \max_{a'\in A}Q[s', a']$
+		 - $ Q(s, a) \leftarrow Q(s, a) + \alpha \big[ r + \gamma \max_{a'} Q(s', a') - Q(s, a) \big] $
 	 - $s \gets s'$
  4. return the optimal policy found

 ##### Deep Q-Network (DQN)
 When the state or action space becomes large or continuous, storing all Q-values in a table is not feasible.
-In this case, instead of a Q-Table, we have a neural network that is used to approximate the Q-function.
+In this case, a neural network is used to approximate the Q-function $Q(s,a;\theta)$.
+This network is trained to minimize the difference between the predicted Q-values and the target values computed using the same Bellman update.

 ### Project Goal
 The goal of this project is to implement a Reinforcement Learning agent based on the Q-learning algorithm based on the 2 approaches.
 After the implementation, we can experiment with different parameters (such as learning rate, discount factor, exploration rate, and network architecture) to observe how they influence the learning behavior and convergence of the algorithms.
 Finally, both approaches are compared using common performance metrics, in order to highlight the strengths and weaknesses of each method.